 The PyBRAT source code is avialble on GitHub as part of the Riverscapes Consoritum family of tools.

 BRAT uses as one of its inputs a Valley Bottom, which can be derived in a variety of ways.
-We tend to use our own Valley Bottom Extraction Tool (VBET) to do this (one of BRAT’s sister tools.
-VBET is part of the Riparian Conditation Assessment Tool (RCAT).
-Those interested in using BRAT, are often interested in riparian condition and may find the sister RCAT tool quite useful as well.
+We tend to use our own Valley Bottom Extraction Tool (VBET) to do this (one of BRAT’s sister tools).
+VBET is part of the Riparian Condition Assessment Toolbox (RCAT).
+Those interested in using BRAT, are often interested in riparian condition and may find the sister RCAT toolbox quite useful as well.
 RCAT uses similar inputs to BRAT, but is focused on assessing riparian condition instead of understanding the ability of the riverscape to support dam building activity by beaver.
 All the same, if riparian restoration is needed to increase capacity, RCAT can help give insights into types and causes of degradation and assessing realistic recovery targets.